Cry Danger

-Cry Danger is a 1951 film noir thriller film, starring Dick Powell and Rhonda Fleming.
-The film was directed by Robert Parrish, a former child star and later editor in his debut as a director.
+Cry Danger is a 1951 American film noir crime film directed by Robert Parrish and starring Dick Powell and Rhonda Fleming.

 Plot

 Rocky Mulloy was sentenced to life in prison for a robbery and murder that he did not commit.
-He is released five years later when an "eyewitness", a one-legged ex-Marine named Delong, suddenly appears and provides a fake alibi.
-Delong is an opportunist who figures out that by freeing Rocky he can get a share of the missing $100,000 from the robbery.
-Rocky insists he was not involved and sets out to find out who framed him, hoping to free his friend Danny Morgan, still in prison for the same crime.
-Police Lieutenant Gus Cobb meets Rocky when he arrives in Los Angeles and tells him that he will be under 24-hour surveillance.

-Rocky and Delong rent a place in a trailer park.
-Morgan's wife Nancy, a former girlfriend of Rocky's, lives there.
-Delong meets Darlene, a pretty resident.
+He is released five years later when Delong, a one-legged former Marine, suddenly appears and provides a fake alibi.
+Delong is an opportunist who hopes that by freeing Rocky, he can claim a share of the missing $100,000 from the robbery.
+Rocky insists that he was not involved and resolves to determine who had framed him, hoping to free his friend Danny Morgan, still in prison for the same crime.
+Police lieutenant Gus Cobb meets Rocky when he arrives in Los Angeles and tells him that he will be placed under 24-hour surveillance.
+Rocky and Delong rent a place in a trailer park where Morgan's wife and Rocky's former girlfriend Nancy live.
+Delong meets Darlene, a pretty resident of the park.

-Rocky knows that bookie Louis Castro is the mastermind behind the robbery and believes that he also the person who framed him and sent him to prison.
-He demands $50,000 at gunpoint; he was earning $20,000 a year when he was imprisoned, and figures Castro owes him half that for each year he spent in prison.
-Castro instead gives him $500 to bet on a longshot on a fixed horse race.
-The next day Rocky tries to find a witness who testified against him at his trial.
-He finds Mrs. Fletcher who tells him her husband has died two years earlier.
-She also tells him that after testifying at the trial her husband "inherited" $5,000.
+Rocky knows that bookie Louis Castro is the mastermind behind the robbery and believes that Castro had framed him and sent him to prison.
+He demands $50,000 at gunpoint, but Castro instead gives him $500 to bet on a longshot on a fixed horse race.
+The next day, Rocky tries to find a witness who had testified against him at his trial.
+He finds Mrs. Fletcher, who tells him that her husband had died two years ago.
+She also tells him that after testifying at the trial, her husband inherited $5,000.